ibanknatoPrad/emuDownloadCenter-wiki/Emulator-psxeven.md

 Please note: This emulator **needs BIOS image(s)** to start ROM files!

 _PSXeven is a Sony Playstation 1 emulator.
-This emulator is released with default Plugins, but can be extended further with other PSX Plugins (Try here: http://www.emulator-zone.com/doc.php/psx/psxplugins-tools.html)._
+This emulator is released with default Plugins, but can be extended further with other PSX Plugins._
 ***
 ## Screenshot
 ![](https://raw.githubusercontent.com/PhoenixInteractiveNL/emuDownloadCenter/master/hooks/psxeven/screen.jpg "PSXeven screenshot.")